-When the dryer is completely unloaded, 'SILOS EMPTY' is illuminated, the cycle will start again and the dryer will begin to fill.
+When the dryer is completely unloaded, the cycle will start again and the dryer will begin to fill after 5 seconds.

 The dryer will continue to operate in this fashion until the wet grain supply has become exhausted or an error condition has been detected.
 Regardless of the cause, all motors will stop, the following error conditions are possible;